astronomer/docs/astro/executors.md

 On Astro, you can configure Kubernetes executor in the following ways:

-- Customize the Pods on which your tasks run using a `pod_override` configuration.
+- Customize individual tasks, including CPU and memory requests, using a `pod_override` configuration.
-- Change worker instance type on which your Pods run.
+- Change worker node size and type on which your Pods run.

-By default, each task on Astro runs in a dedicated Kubernetes Pod with 1 CPU and 512Mi of memory.
-These Pods run on a cloud worker node, which can run multiple worker Pods at once.
-If a worker node can't run any more Pods, Astro automatically provisions a new worker node to begin running any queued tasks in new Pods.
+By default, each Kubernetes executor task on Astro runs in a dedicated Kubernetes Pod with 1 CPU and 512Mi of memory.
+These Pods run on a worker node in your Astro data plane.
+A single worker node can run multiple worker Pods at once.
+If a worker node can't run any more Pods, Astro automatically provisions a new worker node to begin running any queued tasks in new worker Pods.

 ### Customize Kubernetes Pods for tasks